7 Natural Solutions to Relieve Swollen Gums

 - 1 tablespoon honey (25 g)

-- Blend the blueberries in half a liter of water, sweeten it with a little bit of honey and drink the juice.
+- Next, sweeten it with a little bit of honey and drink.

 - Drink two or three glasses a day.